marchiohh/Qwiklabs-2/README.md

 # Qwiklabs-2
-I am editing the README file.
+i am editing the README file.
 Adding some more details about the project description.